 In addition to technical questions, you might have candidates work through a coding problem live or present their approach to solving a specific challenge.
 It’s a way to see how they think and how they communicate their solutions.

-3. Pair programming for real-time collaboration: Pair programming allows you to see a candidate’s coding style, how they approach problem-solving, and how they adapt to feedback—all in one session.
+3. Pair programming for real-time collaboration: Pair programming enables you to observe a candidate’s coding style, approach to problem-solving, and ability to adapt to feedback, all within a single session.
 Plus, it’s more interactive and engaging than traditional coding tests, making it a favorite among candidates.

 One big advantage?
 It’s a faster way to zero in on top talent.
 After a successful pair programming session, you might only need one more round before making an offer.
 This saves time compared to multi-stage interviews.

-Whether it’s through a coding test, a thoughtful technical interview, or a collaborative pair programming session, you’ll be able to uncover the talent that truly fits your team’s needs.
+Whether it’s through a coding test, a thoughtful technical interview, or a collaborative pair programming session, you’ll be able to uncover the talent that truly fits your team’s needs., or a collaborative pair programming session, you’ll be able to uncover the talent that truly fits your team’s needs.

 Best practices for fair evaluation